sheila-anne/sheila-anne/src/pages/index.md

 pathfinder: /img/freebie-pathfinder-teaser-image.png

 mainpitch:
   title: Hi, I’m Sheila!
 I’m a Whole Person Certified Coach specializing in helping driven, free-spirited women to level up their lives.
 Why?
 Because I used to rely on checking boxes (helloooo fellow achievers 👋), fulfilling the requests of others, and setting wellness goals to feel complete.
 I was so busy trying to do things "right," I didn't realize I had outgrown my lifestyle.
 Sound familiar?
-I dsicovered how to connect back to my core self, reevaluate my path forward, and leap into a life I was made for.
+I discovered how to connect back to my core self, reevaluate my path forward, and leap into a life I was made for.
 This led me to quit my comfortable job, find love, travel the world, and build a life where I make my own schedule.
 I mustered the courage to lead my life my way and start playing big, and now I'm fluffing passionate about helping others to do the same!
   image: /img/sheila-anne-with-coffee-mug.jpg

 intro: